dorkodu/sage/paper/4 -- Type System.md

 }
 ```

-Merge operation would result in a set of objects, each of which is an Entity of the specified type.
+Merge operation (based on the indexes of arrays) would result in a set of objects, each of which is an Entity of the specified type.

 Then this would be the final result :